DisCO: Portrait Distortion Correction with Perspective-Aware 3D GANs: Experiments

-\textbf{(1) Euclidean distance landmark error}: We first align all output faces, and their corresponding reference faces according to the dense facial landmarks detected via mediapipe~\cite{lugaresi2019mediapipe}.
+\paragraph{Evaluation metrics} We use five evaluation metrics to evaluate the performance of portrait perspective correction: \begin{itemize} \item \textbf{Euclidean distance landmark error}: We first align all output faces, and their corresponding reference faces according to the dense facial landmarks detected via mediapipe~\cite{lugaresi2019mediapipe}.
 We follow a similar alignment method by StyleGAN~\cite{karras2019style} to align the landmarks.
-We then calculate the normalized landmark distance error in the 2D Euclidean space. \textbf{(2)(3)(4) Photometric errors PSNR, SSIM, and LPIPS}: We also calculate photometric errors, including PSNR, SSIM~\cite{wang2004image}, LPIPS~\cite{zhang2018unreasonable}, between the output images and corresponding references.
-Besides, we use a tri-map free matting algorithm~\cite{ke2022MODNet} to remove the background and calculate the photometric distances on the masked foreground.
+We then calculate the normalized landmark distance error in the 2D Euclidean space.

+\item \textbf{Photometric errors PSNR, SSIM, and LPIPS}: We also calculate photometric errors between the aligned output images and corresponding references, including PSNR, SSIM~\cite{wang2004image}, and LPIPS~\cite{zhang2018unreasonable}.
+We use a tri-map free matting algorithm~\cite{ke2022MODNet} to remove the background and calculate the photometric distances on the masked foreground.

+\item \textbf{Identity similarity}: {We use ArcFace~\cite{deng2019arcface} to extract features for the masked face foregrounds and compute the cosine distance between facial features of output images and reference images. } \end{itemize}